- CLASS: Reptilia (Reptiles)

 Years ago, Zoo visitors had direct contact with the tortoise herd, and many people remember “riding” on the tortoises as children.
 Times change, and since our tortoises are ambassadors for an endangered species, we have new ways for people to connect with our tortoises.
 A life-size Galápagos tortoise bronze figure allows guests to “sit on a tortoise” for photos.

-And we now have an interactive zone for close encounters: when a keeper is present, guests can enter the zone and feed vegetable snacks to the tortoises and, perhaps, offer a neck scratch, which the animals love!
+And we now have an interactive zone for close encounters: when a wildlife care specialist is present, guests can enter the zone and feed vegetable snacks to the tortoises and, perhaps, offer a neck scratch, which the animals love!
 Tortoises are attracted to the colors found in flowers, which are one of their favorite foods.
 Try wearing your brightest clothing, and see if you get the attention of a Galápagos tortoise!

 When pirates, whaling ships, and merchantmen came through the Galápagos Islands from the 17th through 19th centuries, sailors loaded the large tortoises on their ships to use for food during the rest of their long voyage.
 Tortoise populations that once numbered in the tens of thousands were reduced to thousands, then hundreds, and even tens.
 What nature had taken millions of years to create, humans had nearly destroyed in a few generations.